 When using the T-distribution the formula is Tn(Z) or Tn(-Z) for lower and upper-tailed tests, respectively.
 Tn is the cumulative distribution function for a T-distribution with n degrees of freedom.

 The population standard deviation is often unknown and is thus estimated from the samples, usually from the pooled samples variance.
+Knowing or estimating the standard deviation is a prerequisite for using a p-value calculator.

 Why do we need a p-value?

+First, let us define the problem.
 People need to share information about the evidential strength of data that can be easily understood and easily compared between experiments.
 The picture below represents, albeit imperfectly, the results of two simple experiments, each ending up with the control with 10% event rate treatment group at 12% event rate.

 However, it is obvious that the evidential input of the data is not the same, demonstrating that communicating just the observed proportions or their difference (effect size) is not enough to estimate and communicate the evidential strength of the experiment.
 In order to fully describe the evidence and associated uncertainty, several statistics need to be communicated, for example, the sample size, sample proportions and the shape of the error distribution.
 Their interaction is not trivial to understand, so communicating them separately makes it very difficult for one to grasp what information is present in the data.
 What would you infer if I told you the observed proportions are 10% and 12%, the sample sizes are 10,000 users each, and the error distribution is binomial?

 Instead of communicating several statistics, a single statistic was developed that communicates all the necessary information in one piece: the p-value.
-It was first derived in the late 18-th century by Pierre-Simon Laplace, when he observed data about a million births that showed an excess of boys, compared to girls.
+A p-value was first derived in the late 18-th century by Pierre-Simon Laplace, when he observed data about a million births that showed an excess of boys, compared to girls.
 Using the calculation of significance, he argued that the effect was real, but unexplained at the time.
 We know this now to be true, and there are several explanations for the phenomena coming from evolutionary biology.
 Statistical significance calculations were formally introduced in the early 20-th century by Pearson and popularized by Sir Ronald Fisher in his work, most notably "The Design of Experiments" (1935) .

 How to interpret a statistically significant result / low p-value